omarowa/fetch-rewards/README.md

 # Fetch Code Code Assessment by Omar Abouel Maaty
 Located in this repo is my submission for Analytics Engineer - Coding Challenge.

 I utilized the software 7-Zip to extract the .gz files to json files.
 Following that, I used Python scripts to parse the JSON files and load tables into my localhost database. for this project I am using MySQL language.
 During this step, I discovered a data integrity issue with the User Json file.

 I also noticed The rewardsReceiptItemList in the receipts.json is an array (list) of objects.
-Therefore, I seperated it into it's own table with the receiptid and barcode to relate the receipt table and brand table together with that intermediate table.
+Therefore, I seperated it into it's own table with a surrogate key, the receiptid and barcode to relate the receipt table and brand table together with that intermediate table.

 I utilized the software Vertabelo to construct the Entity Relationship Diagram.